bri111/catch-the-falling-items-solution/README.md

 - Test your website in different browsers to ensure compatibility.

 ## Stretch Goals
-If you finish early, feel free to try out these additions to your website!
+If you finish early, feel free to try out these additions to your website
+- change the speed of the ball falling

 ### 6. Make it a Header!
 Enclose the "Hello World!" in an ``<h1>`` tag as shown here: